miketruty/continuous-deployment-on-kubernetes/README.md

 You'll now use Jenkins to define and run a pipeline that will test, build, and deploy your copy of `gceme` to your Kubernetes cluster.
 You'll approach this in phases.
 Let's get started with the first.

 ### Phase 1: Add your service account credentials
-First we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository
+First, you will need to configure GCP credentials in order for Jenkins to be able to access the code repository:

 1. In the **Jenkins UI**, Click **Credentials** on the left
 1. Click the **(global)** link